 Water penetration into your home or building can wreak havoc.
 If water makes its way through a masonry foundation wall it can ultimately deteriorate it, reducing its strength allowing movement in the wall itself.
 Generally, this can be a long and drawn out process.

-- cracks in your basement walls
+- cracks in masonry and basement foundation walls

-- poor lot drainage
+- lot drainage / grading

-- damaged weeping tiles
+- weeping tiles

 Flooding in the basement can also occur due to a blocked sewer drain, a sewer back-up from the street and sump pump failure.
 Removing / reducing surface water by ensuring, proper exterior lot grading, and, that eavestroughs and downspouts work properly and divert water at least 6 feet away from the home for example, may assist with water / moisture problems.
 Ground water on the other hand may require significant work such as water proofing the basement walls, sump pit and sump pump, drainage tiles, etc.